 IATA Press Releases

-IATA released data for global air freight markets showing that demand, measured in freight tonne kilometers (FTKs), increased by 12.1% in August 2017, compared to the same period a year ago.
-This was the fifth time in six months of double-digit gains on the previous year’s performance.
+IATA released data for global air freight markets showing that demand, measured in freight tonne kilometers, contracted by 3.2% in July 2019, compared to the same period in 2018.

 IATA's study on the economic value of air transport and tourism to Kenya was presented at the IATA Regional Aviation Forum in Nairobi.
 It identifies opportunities for expansion over the next 20 years

 IATA called on the Government of Panamá to work with the air transport industry to address the challenges and find joint solutions in order to meet the growing demand for air connectivity in the country